top of page

 GFVC AFRICA INSTITUTIONS

-The GFVC Africa shall have an institutional framework that aims to:
+The GFVC Africa shall establish a robust institutional framework designed to:

-• Promote its values and advance its objectives
+• Uphold its values and advance its objectives

-• Serve the interests of its members, communities, regions, states, and municipalities
+• Serve the interests of its diverse stakeholders, including members, communities, regions, states, and municipalities

-Ensure consistency, effectiveness, and continuity of its policies and actions
+• Ensure consistency, effectiveness, and continuity of its harmonized policies and actions, thereby fostering a cohesive and responsive organization that better serves its members and stakeholders.

 • GFVC Africa Assembly: The supreme decision-making body, comprising representatives of member states.